 Description: Partnerships are key to implementing our program's environmental education goals.
 Staff work with partners to support bay field trips and develop curriculum.

-Progress Towards Milestones: The Estuary Program continued education partnerships with One Cool Earth, Camp Ocean Pines, California State Parks, and Cal Poly.
-Staff coordinated and hosted three teacher training workshops that focused on Coastal Ocean Literacy, climate resiliency, restoration, and inspiring stewardship in the Morro Bay estuary and watershed in FY24.
-The same cohort of 25 educators attended all three workshops of the series in FY24.
-These attendees included 20 traditional schoolteachers.
-The other five attendees were a combination of informal educators, docents, volunteers, and environmental educators.
-The attendees were from the following counties in California: San Luis Obispo, Monterey, Santa Barbara, Kings, Fresno, Sonoma, and Contra Costa.
-In the second half of FY24, we hosted six field trips that reached 96 students and individuals.
+Progress Towards Milestones: The Estuary Program continued education partnerships with One Cool Earth, Camp Ocean Pines, California State Parks, Creek Lands Conservation, and Cal Poly.
+Staff coordinated and hosted the FY25 series of three educator workshops that focused on Coastal Ocean Literacy, restoration, and inspiring stewardship in the Morro Bay estuary and watershed.
+The same cohort of 22 educators attended all three workshops of the series in FY25.
+These attendees included traditional school teachers as well as informal educators, docents, volunteers, and environmental educators.
+The attendees were from San Luis Obispo and Santa Barbara Counties.
+In the first half of FY25, we hosted eight field trips that reached 205 students and individuals.
 These field trips were for school groups, classrooms, and youth organizations.
-Topics included watershed health, careers in the environmental field, local wildlife, nature journaling, tidepooling, and estuarine habitats.
-In the summer months, we led four SLO County library storytime events and hosted activities for Creek Lands Conservation summer programming three times in Morro Bay.
-MBNEP staff also attended the Morro Bay Junior Guards and Morro Bay Little Guards summer camps seven times total to host beach cleanups, teach about pollution in the watershed utilizing the watershed model, and other environmental education activities with students.
-These summer field trips picked up a total of 16 pounds of trash from the Morro Rock beach area.
+Topics included watershed health, local wildlife, nature journaling, tide pooling, and estuarine habitats.
+Funded the 2024-2025 school year garden education programming at Monarch Grove Elementary School in Los Osos in partnership with One Cool Earth.
+MBNEP also funded and provided training for the One Cool Earth watershed week activities and curriculum at the 36 SLO County schools that participate in One Cool Earth programming.
+Staff also trained the 15 educators at One Cool Earth about watersheds to then confidently teach their classes about the Morro Bay watershed and surrounding areas.
 The Estuary Program worked with Camp Ocean Pines to build up their touch tank and marine lab curriculum and facilities.
-We worked together to develop curriculum on a watershed model demonstration, water guality labs, and touch tank educational activities.
+We worked together to develop curriculum on a watershed model demonstration, water quality labs, and touch tank educational activities, and led a staff training for their spring 2025 naturalists focused on watershed education.